 Anne-lise Ah-Fat and Tilly Glascodine.

-Anne-lise Ah-fat is a community organiser, mother of two, facilitator and family violence practitioner who is passionate about transformative justice.
+Anne-lise Ah-fat is a community organiser, mother of two, facilitator and family violence practitioner who is passionate about transformative justice, reading groups and radical literature.
 Anne-lise loves to think, reflect and practice accountability, prison abolition and absolutely loves malleefowl.
 Anne-lise works with persons of diverse cultural and economic backgrounds and believes that social change can only occur collectively.

-Anne-lise is the co-founder of Undercurrent Community Education Project, Incendium Radical Library, IRL Infoshop, IRL prisoner letter writing group, and the Transformative Justice Podcast.
+Anne-lise is the co-founder of Undercurrent Community Education Project, Incendium Radical Library, IRL Infoshop, IRL letter writing group with people inside prison, and Radio A and A, Transformative Justice Podcast.